 Foot-sore, he sat down to rest in the shade of a huge pipal tree, determined not to leave, before he had found a satisfying answer to his question.
 For 49 days and nights he sat here, deep in meditation.
 Then he got up, convinced that he had found the answer.

 From this day, he travelled about, preaching his new philosophy to a growing crowd of followers.
 His name was Siddharta Gautama, by his followers called The Buddha (‘The Enlightened One’).
-The pipal tree, beneath which he had obtained nirvana, was called Bodhi (’Tree of Enlightenment’).
+The pipal tree, beneath which he had obtained nirvana, was called the Bodhi Tree (’Tree of Enlightenment’).
 Over the following centuries, a village, named Bodhgaya, sprung up around this tree, and many Buddhist temples were built here.
 Today, thousands of pilgrims travel to Bodhgaya each year to revere a sacred pipal tree here, which is a direct descendant of the ancient Bodhi tree.